 What Homeowner’s Insurance Covers, Typically

-Here is a list of common losses that your basic homeowner’s probably doesn’t cover—and what you should do about it:
+Here is a list of frequent losses that your basic homeowner’s insurance policy probably doesn’t cover—and what you should do about it:

-Flood insurance is available through FEMA with the National Flood Insurance Program (find out how to file a FEMA claim).
-It is possible to also bridge your coverage with specific earthquake and landslide insurance, if this is a possible hazard in your area.
+It is possible to also bridge your coverage with a specific earthquake and landslide insurance if this is a possible hazard in your area.

 Your best bet is to learn the geological risks before you buy a house—because the insurance companies certainly know what they are!

 2. Termites and Mold